lim09749/ChesapeakeBayRemoteSensingML/README.md

 # ChesapeakeBayRemoteSensingML
 This repository contains code that analyzes remote sensing and in-situ water quality data, develops machine learning algorithms to infer in-situ concentrations from satellite reflectance, and tests the machine learning algorithms.
+Note that the results and scripts are in the Publication folder.

 The folder ./Publication contains the scripts, data, and plots created in this research project.